algosup/2024-2025-project-2-serious-game-team-8/documents/technical_specifications/technical_specifications.md

 Serves as a puzzle-solving screen, for now it will only contain one puzzle.

 - Code implementation
-	This code manages the timer display synchronization, input handling for numeric values (with increment and decrement functionality), and the validation of a code entry with a win/error page transition.

 ```markdown
 1. Initialize Code Page
    └── Sync the timer text color with the parent scene.